 - Display culturally appropriate posters and brochures at an appropriate literacy level in patient areas to encourage patients to talk to providers about cervical cancer screening.

-- Using narrative storytelling video to educate women about their screening can be an effective method to increase screenings and attitudes towards screenings, found by one study.
+- Using narrative storytelling video or approach to educate women about their screening can be an effective method to increase screenings and attitudes towards screenings, found by one study.

 - Ensure screening is ordered when it is due, regardless of the reason for the visit.

 - For patients that may have completed their cervical cancer screening at an outside clinic, assess and document the last time, location and result of their last screening, and have the patient sign a release of records.

 - Empower your medical assistants and nurses with standing orders to screen and identify patients currently due or past due for their Pap.

 - Don’t forget to assess health literacy.
 A lack of understanding and/or language differences may create barriers in following a recommended care plan.